What is an eBook?

 - If you have forgotten your User Name or Password, click on the appropriate button on the page.

-- If you have problems recovering your User Name or resetting your Password, contact Longleaf Service's IT Manger, Tom Franklin either by email or by phone at (919) 962-4196.
+- If you have problems recovering your User Name or resetting your Password, contact Longleaf Services' IT Manager, Tom Franklin either by email or by phone at (919) 962-4196.

 How do I install my eBook on my NOOK_ eReader?